 3.4.2.5.
 Local contrast

 This module allows enhancing local contrast.
-It uses the unnormalized bilateral filter, and works on the L channel from Lab.
+It supports two modes of operation: the default one uses a local laplacian filter, the other one uses the unnormalized bilateral filter.
+Both work exclusively on the L channel from Lab.